Ronaldo (Brazilian footballer): AC Milan

 Ronaldo's Inter Milan away jersey (left) and A.C.
 Milan away jersey (right) in the San Siro museum.
 He played for Inter from 1997 to 2002, and A.C.
 Milan from 2007 to 2008.

 On 18 January 2007, it was reported that Ronaldo agreed terms with Milan for a transfer of €8.05 million.
 Departing Real Madrid, having been the club's leading goalscorer for all of his four full seasons, Ronaldo thanked everyone except Capello: "I would like to thank the fans who've supported me all the time and thank all the teammates that I've had here and all the coaches I've had – except one".
 Capello, who dropped him due to weight issues, commented: "I wish him the best of luck in doing what he used to do which is being a great player."
 On 25 January, Ronaldo flew from Madrid to Milan, with statements on the club's website stating Ronaldo was in Milan for a medical, and that a meeting had been arranged with Real Madrid officials to discuss and finalize his transfer to the Milanese club.
 On 26 January, Ronaldo successfully completed his medical tests at the Milanello training complex under the supervision of club doctors, and the transfer was completed on 30 January.
 Wearing the number 99 jersey, he made his debut as a substitute on 11 February 2007 in the 2–1 victory over Livorno.
 The next game at Siena, on 17 February, Ronaldo scored twice and assisted on a third goal in his first start for Milan, as they won 4–3.
 In his first season, Ronaldo scored seven goals in 14 appearances.

-Ineligible to play having signed for the club mid season, Ronaldo (standing sixth from left) celebrated the 2007 UEFA Champions League triumph with his A.C.
-Milan teammates.
+Ineligible to play having signed for the club mid season, Ronaldo (standing sixth from left) celebrated the 2007 UEFA Champions League triumph with his AC Milan teammates.

 After his move to Milan, Ronaldo joined the list of the few players to have played for both Inter Milan and AC Milan in the Derby della Madonnina, and is one of few players to have scored for both rival teams in the Milan derby game (for Inter in the 1998–99 season and for AC Milan in the 2006–07 season), the others being players such as Giuseppe Meazza, Zlatan Ibrahimović, Enrico Candiani and Aldo Cevenini.
 Ronaldo is also one of the few players to have started for Real Madrid and Barcelona, which also boasts a heated rivalry.
 Ronaldo, however, has never transferred directly between rival clubs.
 Ronaldo only played 300-plus minutes in his second season at Milan due to recurring injury problems and weight issues.
 Ronaldo's only goals in the 2007–08 season, besides his goal against Lecce in pre-season, came in a 5–2 victory against Napoli at the San Siro, where he scored an emotional double.
 It was also the first time Milan's much hyped attacking trio of Kaká, Alexandre Pato and Ronaldo, known as Ka-Pa-Ro, played together.